evbernardes/monospinner_simulator/README.md

 # Monospinner simulator
 Python implementation of a simulation of the drone described in the paper:

-**Modelling, control and simulation of a single rotor UAV with swashplateless torque modulation**
+- **Evandro Bernardes, Fréféric Boyer, and Stéphane Viollet.
+Modelling, control and simulation of a single rotor uav with swashplateless torque modulation** (Elsevier Aerospace Science and Technology, in revision)

 ## Tested on Linux with:
 - `Python 3.8.10`